 Pre-matriculation work completed at another institution (including AP credit) and accepted for application towards the Vassar degree is recorded only as units of credit; that is, the grades do not transfer for calculation in the Vassar grade point average.
 All post-matriculation transfer credit will be listed on the Vassar transcript along with the grades earned at the home institution.
 However, in all cases, only Vassar work will be computed into the Vassar cumulative grade point average.

 At the end of each semester, the Committee on Student Records reviews the performance of all students with an unsatisfactory record, including any student with one F, two Ds, or a term or cumulative grade point average below 2.0.
 (Students cannot graduate with a cumulative or major GPA below 2.0.)
-These students are placed on academic probation, and the committee may recommend or require a leave of absence or a withdrawal from the college as well.
+These students are placed on academic probation, and the committee may recommend or require a leave of absence or withdrawal from the college.
+First-year students who at the end of the year have a grade point average of 1.5 or below usually may not return the following year.
 A student remains in good academic standing (and is eligible to apply for financial aid) as long as he or she is matriculated at Vassar and is considered by the committee to be making satisfactory progress towards the degree.